-Scoring for the experiment will be accomplished using Shah’s scoring system.
-The scoring system used by Shah for calculating variety metrics uses a weighted summation of all functions being evaluated.
+Scoring for the experiment will be accomplished using Shah's scoring system.
+The scoring system used by Shah for calculating the variety of metrics uses a weighted summation of all functions being evaluated.
 Each branch receives a weighted score based on its position in the genealogical tree.
 For each idea under consideration, the scores of all branches are added together.

 Quality in Design Evaluation Metrics

 The quality of proposed solutions may also be evaluated using the Quality Function Deployment House of Quality system .
 This system uses a matrix to score engineering requirements based on matching marketing-driven customer solutions.
-By ensuring that engineering solutions are closely aligned to customer requirements, the relative value of each proposed solution may be judged according to its individual ranking.
+By ensuring that engineering solutions are closely aligned with customer requirements, the relative value of each proposed solution may be judged according to its individual ranking.